litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 NOTE (TBD): no Circle CI or Travis CI working in this version branch.

+## BREAKING CHANGE: Database location parameter is now mandatory

+The `location` or `iosDatabaseLocation` *must* be specified in the `openDatabase` and `deleteDatabase` calls, as documented below.

-## IMPORTANT: iCloud backup of SQLite database is NOT allowed
+### IMPORTANT: iCloud backup of SQLite database is NOT allowed

 As documented in the "**A User’s iCloud Storage Is Limited**" section of [iCloudFundamentals in Mac Developer Library iCloud Design Guide](https://developer.apple.com/library/mac/documentation/General/Conceptual/iCloudDesignGuide/Chapters/iCloudFundametals.html) (near the beginning):